Strawberry-Software-Industries/SecureCloud/README.md

 ## How can I install SecureCloud?
 Via the Install Script, which can be found in [this](https://github.com/Strawberry-Software-Industries/Install-SecureCloud) Repository.

 ## Important notes when you start SecureCloud for the first time
-(Required only for SecureCloud under version 1.0 Stable) If you start SecureCloud for the first time, please note that you have to change the Local IP address to the IP address the device uses.
+If you start SecureCloud for the first time, please note that you have to change the Local IP address to the IP address the device uses.

     if __name__ == '__main__':